mattstratton/castanet/README.md

 # Castanet

-Castanet is a a Hugo theme for sites that are primarily podcasts.
+Castanet is a Hugo theme for sites that are primarily podcasts.
 It is heavily influenced by [ado-hugo](//github.com/arresteddevops/ado-hugo) by [Matt Stratton](//github.com/mattstratton).

 An example site can be found at http://sample-castanet.netlify.com/